samestrin/llm-interface/docs/providers/ollama.md

 - `format`: _Details not available, please refer to the LLM provider documentation._
 - `keep_alive`: _Details not available, please refer to the LLM provider documentation._
 - `options`: _Details not available, please refer to the LLM provider documentation._
-- `stream`: _Details not available, please refer to the LLM provider documentation._
+- `stream`: If set, partial message deltas will be sent, similar to ChatGPT.
+Tokens will be sent as data-only server-sent events as they become available, with the stream terminated by a data: [DONE] message.

 ### Features